Double Glazing, All You Need to Know

 To put it in simple terms, double glazing is used in all different kinds of glass installations (predominantly windows), and it involves two panes of glass set in the frame, that are separated by a thin layer of air (a vacuum), or sometimes even an inert gas such as argon.
 It’s this special layer between the two panes of glass that is the true magic ingredient to double glazing.

 Double glazing keeps the cold out and the warm air in.
-It reduces drafts, and it is a huge step up from single glazing - which as the name suggests, involves a single pane of glass alone acting as a barrier between inside and outside.
+It reduces drafts, and it is a huge step up from single glazing - which as the name suggests, involves a single pane of glass alone acting as a barrier between inside and outside. options for providing this includes aluminium windows or uPVC Windows.

-The earliest accounts of double glazing are as early as 1870 in Scotland - this isn’t surprising considering the low temperatures up there in the winter time.
+The earliest accounts of double glazing are as early as 1870 in Scotland - this isn’t surprising considering the low temperatures up there in the wintertime.
 Double glazing as we know it today.
-Was invented in 1930 in the USA by C D Haven - in the UK it didn’t really take off until the 1970s, when energy prices skyrocketed and homeowners were forced to find alternative ways to reduce their energy costs and improve the overall efficiency of their homes.
+Was invented in 1930 in the USA by C D Haven - in the UK it didn’t really take off until the 1970s when energy prices skyrocketed and homeowners were forced to find alternative ways to reduce their energy costs and improve the overall efficiency of their homes.

 What Does Double Glazing Do?